 FAQ on Vaccines for the PH Community

-(June 14, 2021) Several vaccines to prevent COVID-19 are available under emergency use authorization from the Food and Drug Administration (FDA).
+(August 23, 2021) Several vaccines to prevent COVID-19 are available either through FDA approval or under emergency use authorization from the Food and Drug Administration (FDA).
 The Pulmonary Hypertension Association (PHA) supports the Centers for Disease Control and Prevention (CDC) recommendations for vaccination.
 Everyone 12 years and older is now eligible to receive a COVID-19 vaccine.

 Throughout the vaccine distribution process, PHA will address questions from the pulmonary hypertension (PH) community.
 We will update this information as scientific and medical consensus emerges about COVID-19 and vaccines.
 In the meantime, we urge everyone to:

 Talk to your PH health care team about your medical conditions and about getting vaccinated.
 Visit Vaccines.gov to find a location near you to receive the COVID-19 vaccine.